SmartHomePrivacyProject/DeepVCFingerprinting/datasets/README.md

 A list of the classes (i.e., voice commands) can be found in ./additional_info

 `Amazon_Echo_Dataset/traffic_alexa` includes both the original pcap files captured by tcpdump and also the processed csv files (which only includes timestamp, size, the direction of each packet).

-Invalid traces (e.g., the cases where a voice command is played corrrectly but there is no response from a smart speaker) were removed when we transfered the data from pcap files to csv files.
+Invalid traces (e.g., the cases where a voice command was played corrrectly but there was no response from a smart speaker) were removed when we transfered the data from pcap files to csv files.
 The number of invalied traces was less than 1% of the entire data.
 More information can be found in our paper.

 **To run our code, please use the csv files directly.**